mdgrs-mei/outlook-taskbar-notifier/README.md

 |Or|Executes actions specified as arguments sequentially and returns when an action succeeds.|When one of the actions succeeds.|

 ### More complex examples
 1. Marks all as read and opens a web page.
-Recommended for web services which have notifications pages but don't support desktop notifications.
+Recommended for web services that have notifications pages but don't support desktop notifications.

     ``` powershell
     # Opens GitHub notifications page.